GabrielOlC/L6S-Manufacturing-Optimization/READme.md

 * **Extracting Tribal Knowledge (Ishikawa):** I facilitated Fishbone diagnostic sessions with veteran operators to extract their unwritten understanding of machine failures, breaking it down into issue areas.

-* **Structuring the Logic (Thinking Map):** To documentate the decision-making breakdowns and guide the team's efforts I developed a custom logic tree.
+* **Structuring the Logic (Thinking Map):** To document the decision-making breakdowns and guide the team's efforts I developed a custom logic tree.

 * **Filtering the Noise (Prioritization Matrix):** As we couldn't test everything at once.
 I implemented a weighted scoring matrix methodology to test Impact vs. Effort and objectively rank our hypotheses, defining exactly which machine parameters required physical intervention in Phase 2.